 Functional Test: A test of the UUT that measures functionality, UUT operation, and critical parameters to determine if UUT fails to perform to specifications or degradation has occurred within the UUT.
 This test may include internal diagnostics.
 Functional testing is to be performed throughout the thermal and vibration stresses of a HALT (Highly Accelerated Life Test) test.

-gRMS: The RMS (Root Mean Square) level of an acceleration signal, normalized to the value of acceleration due to gravity. gRMS is measured across a specified frequency range, depending on the cutoff frequency of the filter on the acceleration level. gRMS can be measured both in the time domain, using analog RMS converter circuitry, and through sampling and FFT analysis, then calculating the square root of the area under the Power Spectral Density curve, cut off at the desired frequency (Figure gRMS is typically used as a measurement of the vibration energy present in a random vibration signal.
+gRMS: The RMS (Root Mean Square) level of an acceleration signal, normalized to the value of acceleration due to gravity. gRMS is measured across a specified frequency range, depending on the cutoff frequency of the filter on the acceleration level. gRMS can be measured both in the time domain, using analog RMS converter circuitry, and through sampling and FFT analysis, then calculating the square root of the area under the Power Spectral Density curve, cut off at the desired frequency (Figure gRMS is typically used as a measurement of the vibration energy present in a repetitive vibration signal.
 For vibration from an RS machine, the frequency cutoff used is typically 5 kHz.

 HALT (Highly Accelerated Life Test), also referenced as “HALT test”: A process that utilizes a step stress approach to subject a UUT to thermal and vibration stresses of types and levels beyond what it may see in actual use, but which will rapidly induce failure modes, allowing them to be detected and corrected.
 The stresses applied include thermal extremes, extreme thermal ramp rates, 6DoF (Degrees of Freedom) RS (Repetitive Shock) vibration and combinations of these stresses.